Are privately owned, with no direct or indirect government control.

 Auto-ISAC is a non-profit 501 (c) 6 organization that adheres to anti-trust laws.

-For-profit companies that sell cybersecurity-related connected vehicle products & services (e.g. Kaspersky, SANS).
-Strategic Partner
+For-profit companies that sell cybersecurity-related connected vehicle products & services (e.g. Hacker ONE, SANS, IOActive).
+Innovator

 - Paid Partnership

-- • Commitment to engage in Auto-ISAC activities
+- • Specific Commitment to engage with ISAC

-Industry associations and others who want to support and invest in the Auto-ISAC activities (e.g. Auto Alliance, NMFTA).
+Industry associations and others who want to support and invest in the Auto-ISAC activities (e.g. Auto Alliance, Global Auto, ATA).
 Navigator

 - Support Partnership